Jakns99/Microservices-project/README.md

 ![Test_Result..png](Microservices-Images/Test_Result.png)

 **Explanation**: This JSON code is a test event for the Lambda function.
 It specifies an operation "echo" and provides data for the function to work with.
 The payload contains two key-value pairs: "somekey1" with value "somevalue1", and "somekey2" with the value "somevalue2".
-The test succeeded
+The echo test succeeded in returning the key-value pairs to me, meaning it is ready to be deployed.